eth-sri/lmql/docs/source/language/models.md

 Unfortunately, the OpenAI API Completions and Chat API are severely limited in terms of token masking and the availability of the token distribution per predicted token.
 LMQL tries to leverage these APIs as much as possible, but there are some limitations that we have to work around and may affect users:

 * The **OpenAI Completion API limits the number of possible logit biases to 300**.
 This means, if your constraints induce token masks that are larger than 300 tokens, LMQL will automatically truncate the token mask to the first 300 tokens.
-This may lead to unexpected behavior, e.g., model performance may be worse than expected as the masking.
-In cases where the 300 biases limit is exceeded, LMQL prints a warning message to the console, indicating the number of biases that were truncated.
+This may lead to unexpected behavior, e.g., model performance may be worse than expected as the masks are truncated to be more restrictive than necessary.
+In cases where the 300 biases limit is exceeded, LMQL prints a warning message to the console, indicating that the logit biases were truncated.

 * The **OpenAI Completions API only provides the top-5 logprobs per predicted token**.
 This means that decoding algorithms that explore e.g. the top-n probabilities to make decisions like beam search, are limited to a branching factor of 5.